waymao/SU-System/README.md

 Written for my school to manage detailed information of student activities.
 I haven't shown this to my high school yet.
 I plan to tell them my ideas and this project when all basic functions have been tested.

-One thing to keep in mind: **This project is still in development.
+**This project is still in development.
 Only basic features have been added.
 Please use it only if you understand what you are doing.**

 ## Installation
 ```